 - Diverse and collective leadership, focusing on marginalised voices.

 The idea of returning to the normality we know is deeply attractive.
 Nevertheless, return to old behaviours and structures can lead cultural sector into failure and paralysis.
 Definitely, this post pandemic moment is a time in which cultural institutions need to delve into change, stopping and reflecting in the uncertainty.
-As Arundhati Ghosh mentioned during her intervention this approach to change cannot be done as drawing rooms, cultural organisations need to become kitchens, combining and confronting emotional management versus organisational management.
+As Arundhati Ghosh mentioned during her intervention this approach to change cannot be done as drawing rooms, cultural organisations need to become kitchens, combining and confronting emotional versus organisational management.

 You can read the experiences about the Adeste+ partners new normal in our experience area.